-This page was last updated on December 9th, 2023.
+This page was last updated on July 19th, 2024.

 One of the main reasons why I opted for the ROCK Pi 4A for my home server was that it runs fine with only (!) free software.
 So as bootloader I want to use Das U-Boot without any binary blobs.
 Here I wrote down how I installed U-Boot (mainline) first on a microSD card and then the soldered SPI flash.